gtuck/web3400-Course-Docs/projects/05/description.md

 ## Update the index.php Page

-To update the `index.php` page add the `is-static` attribute to the interaction buttons, you can modify the section where the buttons are defined as follows:
+To update the `index.php` page, add the `is-static` attribute to the interaction buttons; you can modify the section where the buttons are defined as follows:

 ```html
 ...